zazadovv/Macrophage_Vessel/README.md

 📋 Usage Guidelines
-Anaconda Navigator

-VS Code
+Anaconda Navigator | download Anaconda Navigator and install Anaconda3-2025.06- for Windows, for details, follow the instructions on the  website  https://www.anaconda.com/download

+VS Code | Download VS Studio Code (Version:1.105.1) and install for Windows, for details, follow the instructions on the website: https://code.visualstudio.com/download

-.YML Package Install
+.YML Package Install | Download the .YML file on your system and place it in separate folder.
+Open Anaconda prompt and navigate (base) to the folder directory with the CD command.

 Set Up the Environment

 Install the required packages as described above (YAML or pip).
+Run command in Anaconda Propmt while in the right directory,

+conda env create -f environment_Nucleus.yml

+3D macrophage Analysis

+or

+conda env create -f environment.yml
+2D+T
 Use the recommended Python environment (e.g., Microscopy_Analysis_Advanced2).

 Ensure the interpreter is set to the proper Python 3.9 environment.